xlevus/gae-setuptools/README.md

 Known Issues
 ------------

- * Google removes their old versions from their servers causing 404s
+ * Google removes old versions of releases, causing 404s
  * Uninstalling the package won't remove the `google_appengine` or `gae_setuptools.pth` file.
+ * I have no idea what I'm doing (But it works, mostly).